 “The ship had a red sail,” Lightsong said.
 “The sand was brown, of course, and the trees green.
 For some reason, I think the ocean water was red, like the ship.”

-Llarimar scribbled furiously--he always got excited when Lightsong mentioned colors.
+Llarimar scribbled furiously--he always got excited when Lightsong remembered colors.

-Lightsong lounged back again, looking up at the ceiling and its brightly colored oil fields.
-He reached over idly, picking some cherries off of a servant’s plate.
+Lightsong lounged back again, looking up at the ceiling and its brightly colored fields.
+He reached over idly, picking some cherries off a servant’s plate.

 Lightsong was a terrible God.
 He knew it.
-Only Llarimar was really forthcoming enough to show his displeasure, but Lightsong could feel it in the attitudes of the others.
+Nobody ever said such things to him, of course, but he was wise enough to see the truth.

 Why should he begrudge the people his memories of dreaming?
-Even if he thought that such divination was foolish, he had no real right to complain.
+Even if he found divination to be foolish, he had no real right to complain.
+He was one of the most fortunate people alive.
 Though he couldn’t remember how he had died, he had obviously been given another chance at life.
-He had a divine aura, a physique that any man would envy, enough food and luxury for ten kings.
-Of all the people in the world, he had the least right to be snappish.
+He had a BioChromatic aura, a physique that any man would envy, and enough food and luxury for ten kings.
+Of all the people in the world, he had the least right to be difficult.

 It was just that. . .well, he was probably the only God who had ever lived who didn’t believe in his own religion.

-“Was there anything else, your Excellency?”
+“Was there anything else, your grace?”
 Llarimar asked, looking up from his book.

-“You were there, Scoot,” Lightsong said.
+“You were there, Scoot.”

 Llarimar paused, paling just slightly.
 “I. . .was?”